HCMUS-AnyTrans/front-end/README.md

-# AnyTrans Frontend
+# Anytrans Frontend

 > Translate smarter, not harder.
-AnyTrans gives you speed, accuracy, and the latest features to manage all your content with ease.
+Anytrans gives you speed, accuracy, and the latest features to manage all your content with ease.

 ![Next.js](https://img.shields.io/badge/Next.js-15.5.4-black)
 ![React](https://img.shields.io/badge/React-19.1.0-blue)